Every influencer in the FYI network has been curated and categorized by an actual human being right here at our Arizona HQ. No fake influencers here.

-Every influencer in the FYI network has been curated and categorized by an actual human being right here at our Arizona HQ.
+Every creator in the FYI network has been curated and categorized by an actual human being right here at our Arizona HQ.
 We use more than 25 data points to evaluate any influencer who opts in.
 No bots.
 No spammers.
 Not a single Russian hacker.
 When brands engage with influencers from our network, they know they’re getting the real deal.

 Some of the influencers you follow today may not be part of the FYI network — yet.
 We want you to know how to spot the bad apples though.
 Here are five red flags to look for to spot influencer marketing fraud:

 - Engagement doesn’t match the influencer’s follower count.
 For example, 60 likes on a photo for someone who has 20,000 followers may be a red flag of a fake influencer.
 You would generally expect to see a higher engagement.

 - Questionable comments left on influencer’s posts.
 This could include the same type of comment repeated numerous times by different followers.
 “So cute.”
 “CUTE.” “cute.”

 - Drastically inconsistent likes per social posts on Instagram.
 One Instagram post could have 1,000 likes and the post immediately before it could have only 100 likes.
 You should expect consistency with a trusted influencer.